Welcome to the “original” Arctic community and the only Arctic community that has survived at one location for more than 80 years.

 The opening of a nickel mine in Rankin Inlet in the mid 1950s almost spelled the end for Chesterfield Inlet.
 Many people left for wage employment at this new mine, but when the mine closed in the early sixties, some people returned to Chesterfield Inlet.

-Today, Rankin Inlet serves as the main administrative centre of the region and Chesterfield Inlet continues as a small but well serviced community dependent mainly on the resources of the land and sea.
+Today, Rankin Inlet serves as the main administrative centre of the Kivalliq region; the Municipality of Chesterfield Inlet continues as a small but well service community dependent mainly on the resources of the land and sea.